 To navigate the world, one needs to represent others’ mental states: others' goals, knowledge, beliefs, and experiences.
 What are the origins of our mental state understanding, and how does this understanding develop?
 In one line of research, I've tackled these questions by studying infants' capacities for goal understanding.

 Within cognitive science, many have theorized that first-person experience acting on one’s own goals leads humans to understand others’ goals.
 Contrary to such theories, my research has revealed that 3-month-old infants, who cannot yet reach for objects effectively, can learn to attribute either object goals or spatial goals to other people (Woo et al., 2024, Developmental Science; Woo et al., 2021, CogSci Proceedings).
-In ongoing research, I’ve been exploring the depth, breadth, and limit of infants’ and toddlers’ abilities to reason about others’ minds (see Woo et al., 2024, Cognition.)
+In ongoing research, my team and I have been exploring the depth, breadth, and limit of infants’ and toddlers’ abilities to reason about others’ minds (see Woo et al., 2024, Cognition.)

 A large body of research suggests that infants and toddlers engage in social evaluation, preferentially reaching for and looking to agents who have helped others over agents who have hindered others in the pursuit of their goals (see Woo et al., 2022, Annual Review of Developmental Psychology).
 There has been intense debate, however, about the extent of infants’ and toddlers’ understanding of prosocial and antisocial actions.